reichow-lab/subunit_analysis/README.md

 This script works on both gap junction and hemichannel (see below) .csv files

-Load the script
+Step #5: Load the script
 ```
 ./Subunit_State_Frequency.sh
 ```
-Give it the path to a .csv file of interest
+Step #6: Enter a .csv file of interest

-Check the frequency_results.csv file for the results
+Step #7: Check the frequency_results.csv file for the results

 Example results below; column 1 = number of occurrences and column 2 = number of subunits in the same gap junction or hemichannel
 ```